tegeling/MarketingCloudAssetConnector/README.md

 1. Log in to your org

-1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5I000001eewrQAA) to install the MarketingCloudAssetConnector unlocked package in your org.
+1. Click [https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5I000001eewrQAA](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5I000001eewrQAA) to install the MarketingCloudAssetConnector unlocked package in your org.

 1. Select **Install for All Users**